multani/gcp-changelog/content/bigquery/index.md

 ### Feature

+The administrative jobs explorer now includes a [job details page](https://docs.cloud.google.com/bigquery/docs/admin-jobs-explorer#get-job-details) to help you diagnose and troubleshoot queries.
+The **Performance** tab compiles query information including the execution graph, SQL text, execution history, performance variance, and system load during execution.
+You can also [compare two jobs](https://docs.cloud.google.com/bigquery/docs/admin-jobs-explorer#compare-jobs) to identify discrepancies and potential areas to improve query performance.

+This feature is in [Preview](https://cloud.google.com/products/#product-launch-stages).

+### Feature

 You can now use the Apache Arrow format to
 [stream data to BigQuery with the Storage Write API](https://docs.cloud.google.com/bigquery/docs/write-api#arrow-handling).
 This feature is